Arithmetic Cycles with Modulus: Introduction

-For a more general $X$, such a nice isomorphism does not exist, and an important quest in this direction is to find a suitable geometrically defined cohomology theory that restores the above isomorphism in a proper setting.
-This theory should be non-homotopy invariant, and Chow groups with modulus were defined in part to address this issue.
-The very first notion in this direction was given by Bloch and Esnault in \cite{BE03}, and over the years significant development was made in \cite{KL-08}, \cite{Park09}, \cite{KP12}, \cite{KP17}, \cite{Kerz-Saito}, \cite{Binda-Saito}, \cite{GK22}, et al. Following \cite[\S3]{Binda-Saito}, for an algebraic variety $X$ over $k$ and an effective divisor $D$, one defines the Chow groups with modulus at $D$ heuristically as follows: Let $\caZ^{p}(X|D)$ be the free abelian group generated by reduced and irreducible closed subvarieties $Z$ of $X$ that do not meet $D$.
-Further, let $\caR^{p}(X|D)$ be the subgroup defined by divisors of rational functions on subvarieties of codimension $p-1$, which are regular, in fact, a unit in a neighborhood of $D$, and are congruent to one modulo the ideal sheaf of $D$ (see Definition \ref{eqn:CH-M*-1-0} for details).
+Chow groups with modulus were defined in part to address this quest.
+The very first notion in this direction was given by Bloch and Esnault in \cite{BE03}, and over the years significant development was made in \cite{KL-08}, \cite{Park09}, \cite{KP12}, \cite{KP17}, \cite{Kerz-Saito}, \cite{Binda-Saito}, \cite{GK22}, et al. Following \cite[\S3]{Binda-Saito}, for a smooth quasi-projective variety $X$ over $k$ and an effective divisor $D$, one defines the Chow groups with modulus at $D$ heuristically as follows: Let $\caZ^{p}(X|D)$ be the free abelian group generated by reduced and irreducible closed subvarieties $Z$ of $X$ that do not meet $D$.
+Any such $Z$ will be called a (codimension $p$) cycle with modulus.
+Furthermore, let $\caR^{p}(X|D)$ be the subgroup defined by divisors of rational functions on subvarieties of codimension $p-1$, which are regular, in fact, a unit in a neighborhood of $D$, and are congruent to one modulo the ideal sheaf of $D$ (see Definition \ref{eqn:CH-M*-1-0} for details).
 We define the Chow group with modulus on $D$ as the quotient

-The definition above can be carried forward to Noetherian and separated schemes.
-However, it lacks most of the necessary properties that make the study of the Chow group with modulus interesting.
+Although it is not clear whether the relative version of the isomorphism \eqref{eqn:intro-1} is true, it is known that the first Chern class map induces an isomorphism $\CH^{1}(X|D) \cong \Pic(X,D)$, where $\Pic(X, D)$ is the relative Picard group that consists of isomorphic classes of line bundles (that are trivial along $D$) with isomorphisms to $\caO_{D}$ on $D$.
+For $X$ proper, one can define a degree map on zero cycles with modulus (\cite[Proposition 2.10]{KP12}) and for $X$ projective, one can define an Albanese with modulus (\cite[Theorems 10.3 and 11.3]{BAK18}).